Ydrnan/qp_plugins_damour/orbital_optimization/README.md

 The ezfio directory now contains the optimized MOs

+A script for a complete orbital optimization is available.
+Just copy script_optimization.sh in the directory containing the ezfio directory.
+Some modifications must be done to launch it.

 The number of interations for the optimization can be changed in orb_opt_trust.org.
 Don't forget to do ./TANGLE_org_mode.sh